 # 2 – Create A Safe & Comfortable Environment

-Before you begin writing, create an environment that allows you to truly connect with your inner self.
+Before you begin letter writing, create an environment that allows you to truly connect with your inner self.
+Consider this your personal safe space and make sure to spend enough time in it to get into the mood of self-reflection.
 If you’re at home, you might use candles, essential oils, blankets, and other items that promote comfort and relaxation.
-And if you share your house with others, make sure everyone knows you need some uninterrupted time to yourself for a while.
+And if you share your house with others, make sure everyone knows you need some uninterrupted time period to yourself for a while.
 You can also write your letter at a park, beach, lake, or another spot that promotes feelings of calm within.

 As you write, uncomfortable truths may arise.
 Know that it’s okay to feel sadness, anger, hurt feelings, frustration, and other difficult emotions.
 Just don’t criticize yourself for having these feelings.

 Before you begin writing, make a promise to yourself that you won’t label anything as being “bad” or “wrong.”
 In fact, you can intentionally choose to replace self-judgment with self-compassion using these simple yet powerful words:

 Let everything you feel be okay.
 Let every word you write be okay.
 Let the lessons and mistakes be okay.
 Let it all be okay.